michycipher/ticketapp-vue/README.md

 Welcome to Tix!
 This is a Vue 3 project built for the HNG Internship.
 It’s a ticket booking and support app that lets users sign up, log in, manage tickets, and view stats — all in a clean, responsive interface.

 This README explains what the app does and how it works.
-It also includes a breakdown of the mock API logic and how to inspect stored user data in your browser Network.
+It also includes a breakdown of the mock API logic and how to inspect stored user data in your browser (Network).

 ---